justin0725/data_vis_examples/README.md

 <br/>
 So if the funding model isn't the issue, what is?
 I'm a lot less certain about that, but the following points are at least part of the answer:
 1. **Overall funding for K-12 education remains far too low.** A good funding model can't make up for a lack of money going into it.
 North Carolina has yet to meet funding requirements [ordered by the state supreme court](https://www.youtube.com/watch?v=ye5nf6vz_9w&t=9s) over twenty years ago.
 The court-ordered [WestEd report](https://www.wested.org/resources/leandro-north-carolina/) can help the state figure out how to spend the money, if it ever provides it.
-2. **The state struggles to retain good teachers and to send them where they matter most.** A high-quality teachers can make a big difference in educational outcomes.
-But at current funding levels, research points to virtually no effect of pay raises on teacher retention, especially schools where a majority of students are nonwhite.
+2. **The state struggles to retain good teachers and to send them where they matter most.** A high-quality teacher can make a [big difference](https://www.aeaweb.org/articles?id=10.1257/aer.104.9.2633) in educational outcomes.
+But at current funding levels, research points to virtually no effect of pay raises on [teacher retention](https://direct.mit.edu/edfp/article/6/3/399/10143/Teacher-Mobility-School-Segregation-and-Pay-Based), especially [schools where a majority of students are nonwhite](https://www.edworkingpapers.com/ai21-455).

 # Does voting make people want to learn about public policy?
 ### Replication of a regression discontinuity analysis from [a 2014 paper by Lopez de Leon and Rizzi](https://www.aeaweb.org/articles?id=10.1257/pol.6.4.380).